Chicken meat and eggs cheap protein source for fighting global hunger

 Similar initiatives are taking place all over Africa in the search for affordable and easy-to-implement solutions to the urgent hunger problem.
 International development organizations and aid foundations are therefore advised to examine the chicken and egg question from a new perspective.

-The writer is the CMO and founding partner of Agrotop.This article was published in May 2019 on The Poultry Site, a knowledge sharing platform with premium news, analysis and resources for the global poultry industry.
+The writer is the CMO and founding partner of Agrotop.This article was published on The Poultry Site, a knowledge sharing platform with premium news, analysis and resources for the global poultry industry.